Gasconade County, Missouri

 Gasconade County is a county located in the east-central portion of the U.S. state of Missouri.
 As of the 2020 census, the population was 14,794.
-The county seat has been Hermann since 1842.
+The county was organized on 25 November 1820 and the county seat has been Hermann since 1842.
 The county was named after the Gasconade River.

 The county is located on the south side of the Missouri River, which once served as the chief route of transportation in the state.
 It is located in the area known as the Missouri Rhineland.
 Because of its distinctive conditions, the Hermann area was designated an American Viticultural Area (AVA) in 1983.
 The southern part of the county is within the larger Ozark Highlands AVA, established in 1987.

 Etymology

 Gasconade County (and the Gasconade River) received its name from French-speaking settlers.
 They came from the Gascony region in southwestern France during French colonial rule of New France (Louisiana Territory).

 Per a 1916 Missouri Historical Review article, "The name is from 'Gascon', an inhabitant of Gascony,' a unique, marginal maritime province in the southwest of France with Basque cultural roots.